 These new fabrics were not popular in Indonesia, as the original batik fabrics were preferred.
 However, they were well received when imported into West Africa in the 1880’s.

 The popularity of the fabrics was largely due to West Africa soldiers, who were serving in Indonesia, as they brought back the batik fabrics when they returned home.

 Several different manufacturers in Europe, including the British and Dutch, produced the fabric for many years before manufacturing expanded to African countries.

-Grey cloth inspection before ankara fabric production at a West African factory
+Grey cloth inspection before ankara fabric production

 In recent years, there has been a surge in manufacturing of the fabrics in Asia (mainly India and China).
 The fabrics they produce are lower quality and cheaper compared to original fabrics produced in West Africa.